 4. Select Custom: Install Windows only (advanced) to perform a clean install.
 This will erase all data, so make sure you backed up all your data.

 Now you’ll get this wonderful screen!
 So this is where you select which drive to install Windows on.
 In earlier versions of Windows, you might need to click the “Drive Options (advanced)” button to get all of these helpful choices.
 This part is where you need to be really careful if you’ve got a drive with important data on it.
 Disconnect any external drives to be safe.
 Before you do anything, BACKUP ANY IMPORTANT DATA BEFORE TOUCHING A THING HERE.
 Seriously, if you do this wrong, you’ll lose any pictures, music, movies – anything you’ve got.
 In the example here, there’s only one hard drive.
 By default, Windows makes more than one partition on the drive and one is always called “System Reserved”.
 You will need to delete ALL partitions on the drive we are installing Windows on.
-In our example it is Drive 0 and should be in your system as well but you will want to match the drives total size (add up the partitions sizes) with what you expect your drive to be.
+In our example it is Drive 0, but this may not be the same for your system and you will want to match the drives total size (add up the partitions sizes) with what you expect your drive to be.
 For example, a 2TB drive will show up as around 1800MB.

-5. Select each Partition and then click ‘Delete’ until you have ‘Drive 0 Unallocated space’ like below step 9.
-(Your drive number may differ) You will see a message like the one immediately below, Select ‘OK’ in order to proceed
+5. Select each Partition and then click ‘Delete’ until you have ‘Drive # Unallocated space’ like below step 9.
+You will see a message like the one immediately below, Select ‘OK’ in order to proceed

 6. Click the “Unallocated Space” leftover and click ‘Next‘!